>> Slow news day? I think not! Two articles in the Post-Gazette. One's about literal bridges, the other about metaphorical ones.

 PennDOT offering private sector a partnership to fix bridges

-At least 500 decaying bridges would be replaced starting in 2015 under a partnership in which a private entity would be selected to design, build and maintain the bridges, in exchange for payments from PennDOT that would be tied to performance.
+At least 500 decaying bridges would be replaced starting in 2015 under a partnership in which a private entity would be selected to design, build and maintain the bridges, in exchange for payments from PennDOT that would be tied to performance.>> Apparently, this plan has been circulating unofficially for three or four months.

-"A great portion of my members are very interested in this program," said Eric Madden, executive vice president of the American Council of Engineering Companies of Pennsylvania, comprising more than 125 companies.
+"A great portion of my members are very interested in this program," said Eric Madden, executive vice president of the American Council of Engineering Companies of Pennsylvania, comprising more than 125 companies.>> This is the kind of public-private partnership that should enrage a population.
+A number of reasons:

 >> 1) Infrastructure is an absolute bedrock of governmental function.
 It is the classic example of a 'public good' - a useful service which benefits all citizens and businesses, a common carrier used by all.
 Its maintenance is the minimum standard to which any governing body in any location should be held.
 To forfeit not just the maintenance of transportation infrastructure of the state, but it's management as well is, in essence, to hand the Mantle of Heaven to private industry.
 To whit: